-“T-They got Donghyuk,” he choked out.
+“T-They got Donghyuk,” he chokes out.
 “They’re coming for me.
-They’re going to kill us,” he cried hysterically.
-Your eyes widened at his words and your heartbeat picked up even more.
+They’re going to kill us,” he cries hysterically.
+Your eyes widen at his words and your heartbeat picks up even more.
 You had never seen Mark like this and it sent fear straight to your very core.

 “Guys?” you cry out and collapse in the clearing, looking around frantically.
 You spot someone’s legs peeking from behind one of the tombstones and rush over to them.
 Jaemin lays awkwardly on the ground, blood dripping from what looks like a bite on his neck.
-“What the hell…?” you stumble as you back away and fall.
+“What the hell…?” you stumble and fall as you back away.
 You tremble and try to stand again, but your legs feel as though they’ve turned to jelly.